kevinkre/InspireMusic/README.md

 ```

 ### Available Models
-Currently, we open source the music generation models only supporting 24KHz mono channel audio.
+Currently, we open source the music generation models only that supporting 24KHz mono channel audio.
 The table below presents the links to the ModelScope and Huggingface model hub.
 More models will be available soon.

 | Model name            | Model Links                                                                                                                                                                               | Remarks                                        |